 Waste to Energy

 Incineration, the combustion of organic material such as waste with energy recovery, is the most common implementation.
-All new plants in OECD countries incinerating waste must meet strict emission standards, including those on nitrogen oxides, sulphur dioxide, heavy metals and dioxins.
+All new plants in OECD countries incinerating waste must meet strict emission standards, including those on nitrogen oxides, Sulphur dioxide, heavy metals and dioxins.
 Hence, modern incineration plants are vastly different from old types, some of which neither recovered energy nor materials.
 Modern incinerators reduce the volume of the original waste by 95-96 percent, depending upon composition and degree of recovery of materials such as metals from the ash for recycling.

 Related Conference of Waste to Energy